discdiver/background-tasks/tutorial/README.md

 In this example, we'll start a task server and run tasks in the background.

+To run tasks in a separate process or container, you'll need to start a task server, similar to how you would run a Celery worker or an arq worker.
+The Task Server will continually receive submitted tasks to execute from Prefect's API, execute them, and report the results back to the API.
+You can run a task server by passing tasks into the `prefect.task_server.serve()` method.

-Step 1: Create the task and task server in the file `task_server.py`
+Step 1: Define the task and task server in the file `task_server.py`

 ```python
 from prefect import task